XyferCry/HyFarmer/README.md

 Using macros, automation tools, or similar software on servers like Hypixel violates their Terms of Service and can result in permanent bans.

-The author does not encourage or support the use of this project on live servers.
+The author and Contributors do not encourage or support the use of this project on live servers.
 Any misuse is solely the responsibility of the user.